You may want to read:

 Jonah was incapable of extending the grace he had received when it was time to give it to those whom he did not like.
 Though he was glad to receive mercy from the Lord, he wanted justice from the Lord for those he did not like.

 “O LORD, please take my life from me, for it is better for me to die than to live.”
-And the LORD said, “Do you do well to be angry?” – Jonah 4:3-4
+And the LORD said, “Do you do well to be angry?”
+(Jonah 4:3-4).

 Jonah was so bothered by it all that he wanted to die, which should bring all of us to a choice.
 Are we going to continue to hold on to our displeasure against others or are we going to pursue redemptive solutions?
 Will we choose spiritual death or spiritual life?
 If you are struggling with anger or bitterness toward someone, consider this as God’s gentle, loving care for you.
 Even after all of Jonah’s running, God was there to ask him a self-reflective question: do you have a good reason to be angry?

 Though Jonah was not persevering, God was staying with His prophet.
 God is a wonderful Counselor and a relentless Redeemer.
 The Lord was working on Jonah, trying to gently provoke Jonah’s heart awake (Hebrews 4:12-13, 10:25).
-God wanted to give him another opportunity to reflect, to respond, and to repent.
+God wanted to give him another opportunity to reflect, respond, and repent.

 The same patient love the Lord was showing Jonah was the same patient love Jonah should have been teaching the Ninevites.
 His response was to go outside the city, give God the silent treatment, and sit in his lean-to while remaining convinced that he was justified (Jonah 4:5).

 Jonah forgot that every day of his life was dependent on God’s persevering love.
 Though you were made alive (regenerated) and God is sanctifying you, the fact is you are still living in a body tempted by sin.
 Even as the weeds of sin want to wrap around your heart, the Spirit is working in your life.
 God operates this way.
 He is patiently working until He completes what He began (Philippians 1:6).
 What can you do?

 Take your displeasure to God.
 Do not run like Jonah.
 The solution is for you to go to Him and express your weakness–your anger, bitterness, displeasure, and unforgiveness—while seeking His tender mercy.
 Be honest.
 Admit you do not understand what He is up to and how He can work.
 Ask Him to rescue you from yourself.
 Become more convinced of what God wants than what you want.
 Let the story of Jonah be a redemptive example for you.